 By default, the system applies the Multidimensional Raster processing template and creates one multidimensional raster layer for each selected variable.
 The new raster layer contains the multidimensional information from the variable, which can be visualized, analyzed, and shared.
 You can also combine the selected variables into one multidimensional multivariate raster layer.
 Alternatively, you can use the Make Multidimensional Raster Layer tool to generate a layer from supported multidimensional data types.

-Once the multidimensional raster layer is in the map view, you can display the slices you want to see using the options in the Multidimensional Extent group on the Multidimensional tab.
+Once the multidimensional raster layer is in the map view, you can display the slices you want to see using the options in the Current Display Slice group on the Multidimensional tab.
+The Multidimensional Extent allows you to define the extent in time or other dimensions.
+Slices outside the defined extent will not be displayed nor be included in the analysis.

 For more information about displaying a multidimensional raster layer, see Work with multidimensional raster data.